aeternity/csv-generator/README.md

 # Aeternity Token Database

-To setup the database and calculate the token distribution,, follow the described steps:
+To setup the database and create the CSV with the initial token distribution on the Ethereum network, follow the described steps:

 ## 1. Configure Environment